Abjad/abjad/trunk/abjad/docs/source/reference_manual/articulations/index.rst

 Detaching all articulations attached to a leaf at once
 ------------------------------------------------------

-Use ``marktools`` to detach all articulations attached to a leaf at once:
+Write a loop to detach all articulations attached to a leaf:

 ::